Decades Of Experience In Estate Planning And Probate

-A real estate closing, the birth of a child, a vacation, or other events often serve as reminders of the need for thoughtful estate planning that protects our loved ones.
+A real estate closing, the birth of a child, a vacation or other events often serve as reminders of the need for thoughtful estate planning that protects our loved ones.
 Without an effective estate plan, family members can be left with uncertainty, questions and confusion in an emotionally difficult time.
-If you do not have adequate estate-planning documents in place, the state will decide how your assets will be distributed upon your death.
-At Coleman, Chambers & Rogers, we help our clients develop estate plans that meet their objections, including asset protection and avoiding unnecessary estate taxes.
+If you do not have adequate estate planning documents in place, the state will decide how your assets will be distributed upon your death.
+At Coleman, Chambers & Rogers, LLP, our experienced Gainesville estate planning and probate lawyers help our clients develop estate plans that meet their objections, including asset protection and avoiding unnecessary estate taxes.

 Our attorneys are also familiar with the probate process and routinely assist clients with the administration of estates and trusts, represent clients in contested probate matters, and are qualified to answer your questions related to whether the circumstances surrounding the execution of a person’s last will and testament might be challenged via a caveat.

-- Powers of Attorney : Make sure you have the appropriate powers of attorney in place.
-A power of attorney can designate someone to act for you when you cannot make your own financial or medical decisions. re just some of the family law issues we handle.
+- Powers of attorney: Make sure you have the appropriate powers of attorney in place.
+A power of attorney can designate someone to act for you when you cannot make your own financial or medical decisions.
+These are just some of the family law issues we handle.